-Four head couples simultaneously pass partners, lady to left, gentleman to right, all with Mazurka and Greeting, turning to face partners at Greeting.
+Four head couples simultaneously pass partners, lady to left, gentleman to right, all with Mazurka and Greet- } 2 bars. ing, turning to face partners at Greeting.

-The same cross over to other side of set, with same motions, two ladies passing between two gentlemen; at the Greeting turn sides to partners.
+The same cross over to other side of) set, with same motions, two ladies passing between two gentlemen; } 2 bars. at the Greeting turn sides to partners.

-The same pass partners again as 2 bars. above.
+The same pass partners again above.

-The same return to places same as at } 2 bars.
+The same return to places same as at) 2d movement.